-Previously, every website required dedicated IP address to install an SSL certificate.
+Previously, every website required a dedicated IP address to install an SSL certificate.
 However, the limitation of the number of IP addresses has triggered a requirement of SNI (Server Name Indication), which is a TLS protocol extension.

 Requirement of SNI:

-During the handshake, the browser asks for a digital certificate and the server has to send back the right certificate.
+During the SSL handshake, the browser asks for a digital certificate and the server has to send back the right certificate.
 If the name on the certificate is not matched with the desired webpage that the browser wished for, then it will show a warning message of failed connection.
 This dilemma leads to a perfect solution and helps the browser and the client to establish a successful connection.

 How SNI Works: